jasp-stats/jaspAudit/inst/help/auditSelection.md

 #### Assignment Box
 - Item ID: A unique non-missing identifier for every item in the population.
 The row number of the items is sufficient.
 - Book Values: The variable that contains the book values of the items in the population.
+Ideally, all book values are positive values, all items containing negative book values are removed before selection.
 - Additional Variables: Any other variables that should be included in the sample.

 #### Sample Size